 Lastly, I've added our favourite curriculum - what we've enjoyed using as a family, and why.

-Miquon Math is a hands-on math curriculum for Grades 1-3 that helps children actively explore math concepts through movement and doing.
+Miquon Math is a hands-on homeschool math curriculum for Grades 1-3 that helps children actively explore math concepts through movement and doing.

 The entire program is comprised of six student books (two for each grade) and three teacher support books (each sold-separately).
 Cuisenaire rods (sold-separately) are also required to use this program, and provide a physical and visual connection to math concepts.